-Silt Fence and Super Silt Fence: Shall be installed at the locations indicated on the Erosion and Sediment Control Plans and other locations where it is deemed necessary to filter sediment from storm runoff.
+- Silt Fence: Shall be installed at the locations indicated on the Erosion and Sediment Control Plans and other locations where it is deemed necessary to filter sediment from storm runoff.
 The fence is designed to retain sediment-laden water to allow settlement of suspended soils before filtering through the mesh fabric for discharge downstream.
 Perimeter silt fence shall be installed prior to the initiation of earth disturbing construction activities.
 Silt fence will be installed around temporary topsoil stockpiles and will be installed prior to beginning stockpiling activities.
-Super Silt fence will be installed to protect wetlands and other sensitive environmental resources

-Stabilized Construction Entrances: Vehicles and equipment will access the construction site at the designated stabilized construction entrances to control offsite tracking of sediments at locations shown on the plans or as directed by the Engineer.
+Super Silt fence will be installed to protect wetlands and other sensitive environmental resources. - Stabilized Construction Entrances: Vehicles and equipment will access the construction site at the designated stabilized plans or as directed by the Engineer.
 Stabilized construction entrance(s) shall be constructed in conformance with the Illinois Tollway Supplemental Specifications and Standard Design Details.
 The rough texture of the stone helps to remove clumps of soil adhering to construction vehicle tires through the action of vibration and jarring over the rough surface and the friction of the stone matrix against soils attached to vehicle tires.
-Any track-out that occurs beyond the stabilized construction entrance shall be removed by wet sweeping no later than the end of the day in which the track-out occurs, or more frequently as directed by the Engineer.

-Fabric Inlet Protection: Will be provided at all proposed drainage structures as they are constructed and any existing structures that will be receiving flow within the construction limits.
+Any track-out that occurs beyond the stabilized construction entrance shall be removed by wet sweeping no later than the end of the day in which the track-out occurs, or more frequently as directed by the Engineer. - Fabric Inlet Protection: Will be provided at all proposed drainage structures as they are constructed and any existing structures that will be receiving flow within the construction limits.
 The primary function is to place controls in the path of flow sufficient to slow sediment laden water to allow settlement of suspended soils before discharging into the storm sewer system.
-Fabric inlet protection will consist of manufactured filter baskets in paved areas and rectangular inlet protections in unpaved areas.
+Fabric inlet protection will consist of manufactured filter baskets in paved areas and rectangular inlet protections in unpaved areas. - Temporary Ditch Checks: Required to control erosion in ditches and limit sediment discharge, particularly into protected wetlands and Waters of the U.S., until grading is permanently stabilized.